-The eMERGe project aimed to create evidence based meta-ethnography reporting guidance, by answering the following research questions:
+The eMERGe project aimed to create evidence-based meta-ethnography reporting guidance, by answering the following research questions:

 Meta-ethnography is a complex and commonly used method of qualitative evidence synthesis.
 Previous research has identified that the quality of reporting of published meta-ethnographies is often poor and this has limited the utility of meta-ethnography findings to influence policy and practice.
 The eMERGe reporting guidance has been developed following a thorough and recommended approach.

 The eMERGe project has produced a guidance table, detailed explanatory notes, and training material for reporting meta-ethnographies.
-The guidance was developed with the help and support of an international Project Advisory Group of key stakeholders - including one of the founders of meta-ethnography, Prof George Noblit – who were involved in all aspects of the project.
+The guidance was developed with the help and support of an international Project Advisory Group of key stakeholders - including one of the founders of meta-ethnography, Prof George Noblit – who was involved in all aspects of the project.

-The project team has developed detailed explanatory notes and training materials to support the use of the reporting guidance.
+The project team has developed detailed explanatory notes and training materials to support the use of the reporting guidelines.
 Meta-ethnography is an evolving qualitative evidence synthesis methodology with huge potential to contribute evidence for policy and practice.
 The impact of this guidance should be to improve the quality and completeness of meta-ethnography reporting, to enable stakeholders to assess the credibility of meta-ethnography findings, and to increase the usability of meta-ethnography findings to influence policy and practice.

 Other dissemination activity: